What are the best LGBT Netflix shows? The best gay Netflix shows? The best lesbian shows on Netflix? We are going to tell you all about it!

 Yes, finally LGBT representation in Star Trek!
 The original Star Trek series doesn’t have explicit LGBT characters.
 But Star Trek: Discovery makes history, by featuring its first openly gay characters.

 Paul Stamets, played by Anthony Rapp, and Dr. Hugh Culber, played by Wilson Cruz, are a married couple.
-We don’t want to spoil too much, but one of them gets killed in season 1 (‘bury your gays’ trope alert).
+We don’t want to spoil too much, but one of them gets kiIIed in season 1 (‘bury your gays’ trope alert).

 But there’s a twist, and they get reunited again.
 If you are a Star Trek lover, you definitely have to see it yourselves!